BotshareAI/Botshare_book/docs/index.md

 3. **Prototyping & Manufacturing** – Transition from prototype to real-world manufacturing.
 4. **Business & Entrepreneurship** – Scaling robotic solutions into commercial ventures.

-## Problem-based learning
-Small and medium-sized warehouses struggle with rising e-commerce demand, inefficient inventory management, and high operational costs.
-Traditional automation solutions are expensive and complex, leaving many SMEs without scalable options.
-Additionally, engineers, operators, and business owners often lack the necessary knowledge and tools to adopt AI and robotics solutions.

 ## Our solution
 **Open Robotics AI & Deep-Tech Initiative** is an open-source initiative providing structured training and hands-on engagement with real automation systems.
 The program is built around two key open-source projects: